Fashion Week’s Bold History—And Uncertain Future

 One of history’s first signs of a fashion week, or seasonal collection, can be traced back to fashion designer Charles Frederick Worth.
-He began showing designs to clients in Paris and was the first to employ actual women to showcase his garments.
+He began showing designs to clients in Paris and was the first to employ real women to showcase his garments.
 Prior to this, fashion dolls and miniature versions of the designs were either sewn or created with paper to give customers an idea of the final product.

-These "fêtes" featuring live models continued from the late 1800s and early 1900s and were also known as “salon shows.”
+These “fêtes” featuring live models continued from the late 1800s and early 1900s and were also known as “salon shows.”
 Held in European cities like Paris, the events remained private and only for an elite clientele.
 Soon “fashion parades” were introduced and, while still exclusive, were a bit more formal.
-Models would strut by top clients while being introduced via a number that corresponded with which design they were wearing.
+Models would strut by top clients while being introduced via a number that corresponded to the design they were wearing.
 These earlier shows focused much more on the process of selling clothing, even if the designers didn’t like to admit it.
-Paul Poiret and Lucile (Lady Duff-Gordon) helped to guide these events towards the fashion shows we know today by strategically inviting guests and covering them with fanfare.
+Paul Poiret and Lucile (Lady Duff-Gordon) helped to guide these events toward the fashion shows we know today by strategically inviting guests and covering them with fanfare.
 Both designers, in their own ways, turned these shows into social, creative, high-class experiences.

 The Official Launch Of Fashion Week